Thomas Maxfield (Methodist)

 Thomas Maxfield (died 1784) was an English Wesleyan Methodist preacher.
 He was one of the earliest local preachers and began preaching in 1739.
 After a time in the army, he was ordained as a minister.
-Maxfield separated from John Wesley's movement in 1763 and led his own church.
-The two were later reconciled on a personal level, but Maxfield never rejoined the Methodists.
+After separating from John Wesley's movement in 1763, Maxfield led his own church.
+The two later reconciled on a personal level, but Maxfield never rejoined the Methodists.

 Life

-Maxfield, a native of Bristol from a poor background, was converted by John Wesley during his first visit to the city, on 1 May 1739.
+Maxfield was a native of Bristol from a poor background.
+He was converted by John Wesley during his first visit to the city, on 1 May 1739.
 In March 1740 he was travelling with Charles Wesley, and remained with him for a period.
 In 1742, when Wesley left London, he gave Maxfield the charge of the Foundery Society, directing him to pray with the members and give them suitable advice.
 Maxfield soon passed from praying to preaching, and Lady Huntingdon, who was an attendant at the chapel, was impressed by his talents.
 Others complained to Wesley that Maxfield had usurped the sacred office without being called to it.
-Wesley came back to London, where his mother mollified his anger, and after Wesley heard Maxfield he decided the dispute in his favour.
+Wesley came back to London, where his mother mollified his anger.
+After Wesley heard Maxfield he decided the dispute was in his favour.

-In June 1745 Maxfield, while preaching in Cornwall, was pressed for the navy; but the captain to whom he was taken refused to have him on board, and he was imprisoned at Penzance.
-Then he was handed over to the military authorities through the intervention of the Rev. William Borlase of Ludgvan, who was hostile to the Methodists.
-Wesley, who was preaching nearby, attended the meeting of the justices at Marazion, by whom Maxfield was given over to the military.
+In June 1745, while preaching in Cornwall, Maxfield was pressed for the navy.
+The captain to whom he was taken refused to have him on board, and he was imprisoned at Penzance.
+Through the intervention of the Rev. William Borlase of Ludgvan, who was hostile to the Methodists, he was handed over to the military authorities.
+Wesley, who was preaching nearby, attended the meeting of the justices at Marazion, by whom Maxfield was handed to the military.
 He served in the army for several years.
 After his discharge he was at Wesley's request ordained at Bath, Somerset by William Barnard, bishop of Derry.
 From this time he was one of Wesley's main assistants, as well as an assistant chaplain to the Countess of Huntingdon.